Reading & Libraries

 We're always looking to improve your experience.
 Please send us your feedback.

-The annual Nottingham and Inspire Nottinghamshire Libraries’ Readers’ Day takes place on Saturday 18 November at County Hall, West Bridgford.
+Ticket sales are now live online for the hugely popular annual Nottingham and Inspire Nottinghamshire Libraries’ Readers’ Day which takes place on Saturday 17 November 2018 at County Hall, West Bridgford.

 We’d love you to join us!
 By becoming a member of Inspire you will be able to have your say on how the society works and develops.